The hardest job to hire for is something you used to do. For me, as a real estate investor, there were two jobs that were hardest to give up.

 6 Advantages of Hiring a Property Manager

-1. They were affordable.
+1. They are affordable.

-2. They offered great on-call service.
+2. They offer great on-call service.

+Plus, they maintain great records.
 The beauty of using their service is that they track everything from the rents to the repairs, and they even write the checks to cover expenses like utilities and contractors.
 It’s great to get a nice year-end package that I can just hand over to my accountant.

 3. They represent me in court.

 Today, I’m a really busy guy.
-I can focus my time on running my business, or doing the things I’m best at, and they can fill in for me on those unfortunate cases that require a court appearance.
+I can focus my time on running my business or doing the things I’m best at, and they can fill in for me on those unfortunate cases that require a court appearance.

 4. They’re compliant.